pwnedkeys/key-compromise-attestation-rfc/draft-mpalmer-key-compromise-attestation.md

 ## CSR Subject Public Key

-The subjectPKInfo field of the key compromise attestation MUST be the SubjectPublicKeyInfo of the key which is attested as having been compromised.
+The subjectPKInfo field of the key compromise attestation CSR MUST be the SubjectPublicKeyInfo of the key which is attested as having been compromised.

 ## CSR Attributes

-A key compromise attestation MUST contain an Attributes section with a single attribute, an extensionRequest {{!RFC2985}}.
-The extensionRequest, in turn, MUST contain a single extension, a NoSecurityAfforded {{!RFC7169}} extension, with a value of TRUE.
-Per
+A key compromise attestation CSR MUST contain an Attributes section with a single attribute, an extensionRequest {{!RFC2985}}.
+The extensionRequest, in turn, MUST contain a single extension, a NoSecurityAfforded {{!RFC7169}}
-{{RFC7169}}, this extension MUST be marked critical.
+extension, with a value of TRUE.
+Per {{RFC7169}}, this extension MUST be marked critical.

 ## CSR Signature